Mellanox Technologies (MLNX) Q4 2016 Results - Earnings Call Transcript

 Brian Alger - ROTH Capital Partners LLC

 Okay.
 Understood.
-And then, obviously, the question within the switch business that everyone is trying to guess at, is the bigger opportunity on the chip side or is it going to be on the system side of things?
+And then, obviously, the question within the switch business that everyone is trying to guess at is, is the bigger opportunity on the chip side or is it going to be on the system side of things?
 As you look at the demand for Spectrum today, how do you see that playing out in terms of the better opportunity from a revenue standpoint and maybe in terms of total profit dollars?

 Eyal D. Waldman - Mellanox Technologies Ltd.

-I think we see opportunities both on the silicon and the systems side.
-Today, we're leading more on the system side because of time to market and resiliency and reliability of the product, but we are seeing more people design our silicon, our Spectrum silicon into their systems.
-So, I believe both will contribute to our revenues in 2107.
+I think we see opportunities both on the silicon and systems side.
+Today, we're leaning more on the system side because of time to market and resiliency and the reliability of the product, but we are seeing more people design our silicon, our Spectrum silicon into their systems.
+So, I believe both will contribute to our revenues in 2017.
 The weighted between silicon and platforms is the time it will take them to go to market with their solutions, and to that point, we'll ship more systems.
 Maybe in the farther future we'll ship more silicon, but today we expect in the near future to ship more systems.

 Brian Alger - ROTH Capital Partners LLC